Viomak: Activism and humanitarian projects

-Viomak is a well known fundraiser and philanthropist of note who helps several Zimbabweans and Africans in need with a team of Zimbabweans in the UK, Zimbabwe and South Africa.
+Viomak is a fundraiser and philanthropist who helps Zimbabweans and Africans in need with a team of Zimbabweans in the UK, Zimbabwe and South Africa.

 In 2007 she founded Zimbabwe Institute For Free Expression (ZIFFE) then September 2011 Viomak set up a Facebook group and page to promote freedom of speech and give Zimbabweans a platform to speak out without fear.
 In 2010, Viomak created Zimbabwe Development Leaders (ZIDELE) political party.

 Viomak founded Hope for Zimbabwe Children an organisation that advocates for underprivileged children up to 17 years' rights to provision of healthcare and education.
 She is also the founder of Hope for Women Survivors where she advocates for vulnerable women's rights.
 Through Hope for Women Survivors Viomak helps women facing domestic violence and inequality of opportunities.
 She has worked with several advocacy organisations including Matthew Rusike Children's home, Kubatana, Extreme Trans Children's orphanage, Women Fertility Zimbabwe and Zimbabwe Peace Project.